 Together with her colleague Annette Lykknes from NTNU in Trondheim, Norway, Brigitte has edited a book that talks about "women behind the periodic table."
 The book was published in August 2019 and the title is "Women in Their Element.
 Selected Women's Contributions to the Periodic System:" https://www.worldscientific.com/worldscibooks/10.1142/11442

-Timed links are available in the description of the YouTube video.
+Timed links are available in the description of this episode on YouTube.

 : What is an icon in science?